 6 Critical Skills for the New IT Organization

-Formerly, technical competencies, or what we refer to as knowledge skills, were the table stakes to be hired and move up the IT ladder.
-As a result, very many IT organizations have IT leaders sitting in critical leadership roles who have very few of the required leadership skills necessary to lead IT organizations into the future.
+Previously, technical competencies, or what we refer to as knowledge skills, were the table stakes for getting hired and moving up the IT ladder.
+As a result, very many IT organizations have IT leaders sitting in critical leadership roles who have very few of the leadership skills necessary to lead them into the future.

-Formerly, when it was common practice to hire the best technical person for the job, if that same technical person did not possess the other necessary skills, or only 5/6
+Formerly, when it was common practice to hire the best technical person for the job, if that same technical person did not possess the other necessary skills or only 5/6th of the complete skill set, what consequence would that have for the required robustness, future-focused IT organization?

 IT Human Capital Skills Gap Analysis